 Disconnection rates vary significantly across Member States.
-Figure 5 indicates that the higher the disconnection level, as can be expected, the higher the arrears on utility bills65, which increases when the income falls below 60% of the median income.
+Figure 5 indicates that the higher the disconnection level, as can be expected, the higher the arrears on utility bills, which increases when the income falls below 60% of the median income.
 Similar disconnection levels (Malta, Denmark, France, and Austria) exhibit similar levels of arrears on utility bills.
 However, there are some exceptions: UK, Lithuania, Belgium and Luxembourg have relatively high arrears and low disconnection rates.

-61 A detail description of the negative impacts of regulated prices and the Member States currently applying some kind of price regulation mechanism is included in Annex on Price Regulation
+A detail description of the negative impacts of regulated prices and the Member States currently applying some kind of price regulation mechanism is included in Annex on Price Regulation protection measures to ensure adequate protection.

-62 All energy consumers explicitly have a number of rights including a right to an electricity connection, choice of and ability to switch supplier, clear contract information and right of withdrawal, and accurate information and billing on energy consumption, vulnerable customers should receive specific protection measures to ensure adequate protection.
+All energy consumers explicitly have a number of rights including a right to an electricity connection, choice of and ability to switch supplier, clear contract information and right of withdrawal, and accurate information and billing on energy consumption, vulnerable customers should receive specific